Lock me in your heart and throw away the key”, so the saying goes. But can we love without locks?

 Supporting the preservation of our cities

-There is a website dedicated to raising awareness and informing people of the dangers leaving love locks in Paris (and around the world) creates.
+There is an amazing website dedicated to raising awareness and informing people of the dangers leaving love locks in Paris (and around the world) creates.
 No Love Locks, a preservation group in Paris created by Lisa Anselmo and the late Lisa Taylor Huff documents damages caused by the overwhelming impact of love locks and provides numerous examples of street vendors in Paris who attach heavy bike chains to bridges and other structures in order to sell more locks – it needs to stop.
 I certainly agree with Lisa’s quote:

 Are love locks really about love?
 Or gaining likes on social media?

-What are your thoughts on love locks?
+What are your thoughts on padlocks in Paris?
 Do you agree with their removal from iconic structures?
 Feel free to let me know in the comments below.
-If you enjoyed my article on this unpopular truth, please share it or come and join me on Facebook, Instagram or Pinterest for more about invisible tourism!
+If you agree with my article on this unpopular truth, please share it or come and join me on Facebook, Instagram and Pinterest to support invisible tourism!

 Until next time,